ChpcTraining/dsi_coding_school/cloud computing /readme.md

     - click Ok english language
     - click Next on welcome
     - accept agreement and Next
-    - click Next consecutively until  Install and lastly click Finish and the program will open automatically
+    - click Next consecutively until  Install and lastly click Finish and the program will open automatically.

 6. Install Firmware into your Arduino
-    - Follow instructions on this link `https://s4a.cat/` under *** Download and Install ***
+    - Follow instructions on this link `https://s4a.cat/` under **Download and Install**

 7. Now install the Arduino drivers
-    -   - Follow instructions on this link `https://s4a.cat/` under *** Download and Install ***
+    - Follow instructions on this link `https://s4a.cat/` under **Download and Install**